torchfl-org/torchfl/README.md

 		...
 	)
 	```
-	More details about the [Trainer API](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html#) can be found on their official website.
+	More details about the PyTorch Lightning [Trainer API](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html#) can be found on their official website.

 3. Prepare the dataset using the wrappers provided by ```torchfl.datamodules```.
 	```python